Art by, SirBlizz98

 Attack Method: Open their large maws and breath in.

-A large purple whale-like creature, rougly 30' around and 70' long, with a purple underbelly and two sets of fins along it's sides.
+A large purple whale-like creature, roughly 30' around and 70' long, with a purple underbelly and two sets of fins along it's sides.
 It's bulbous front tapers off to it's tail, which ends in four additional fins.
 It has six eyes positioned in two clusters of three on either side of it's large head.
 Omega bass have numerous purple stripes and markings along their body, including it's distinct, namesake omega symbol that dominates the front of it's head.

-Omega bass are solitary and passive, wandering around they're designated area with their mouth open, feeding on whatever sorts of things happen to have the misfortune of being in their path.
+Omega bass are solitary and passive, wandering around their designated area with their mouth open, feeding on whatever sorts of things happen to have the misfortune of being in their path.
 They're generally not very discerning, though any non-fish organism will generally not be digested, and they never actively prey on non-fish, and are overall safe to be around so long as you don't threaten them.

 Belly of the Whale: Peculiarities relating to how the omega bass feasts and processes food mean that it's innards are mostly safe to non-fish organisms.
 Mostly, while they contain a surprisingly livable atmosphere, and the omega bass doesn't attempt to digest them as long as they stay out of it's main stomach, omega bass are rife with symbiotic organisms which attempt to feed on/destroy anything that the omega bass doesn't eat.
 These creatures resemble large spiders, about a foot around, and are very fast and hostile.